Chapter 2. God’s Work, God’s Disposition, and God Himself I

 Then let’s end our fellowship here for today.
 We have only discussed three subjects today, and I think that everyone has gained a lot from them.
 I think that the things concerning God’s disposition that we’ve raised or that we’ve come to know within these three subjects have even overturned some people’s imaginings and knowledge of God, and even more they have overturned some people’s belief in God.
 Whatever the case, I hope God’s disposition that we have come to know through the sections and chapters of these three subjects is helpful to everyone, and I hope that you will afterward take the time to contemplate it well.
 Let’s finish our meeting here then.
 Goodbye!
 (Goodbye!)

 c.
-The original text omits “in this extract.”
+The original text does not contain the phrase “in this extract.”

 d.
-The original text omits “and can only say.”
+The original text does not contain the phrase “and can only say.”

 e.
-The original text omits “and they may say.”
+The original text does not contain the phrase “and they may say.”